 Admission to Doctorate in Nursing Practice

-- Complete the GVSU graduate application available at admissions.gvsu.edu/admissions/grad-application/ specifying the DNP option.
+- Complete the GVSU graduate application available at www.gvsu.edu/gs specifying the D.N.P. option.

 - Select one of two program emphases: advanced practice (child/adolescent or adult/older adult); or nursing administration and health care systems.

 - Submit transcripts from all previous undergraduate and graduate coursework.